 This was to stop the practice of hanging cows heads up in the street by the military to practice on.
 Originally this was done on horseback and was quite dangerous in the streets of Seville.
 This arena then gave the military a safe place to practice their spearing and aim.
 In the early days, any of the bulls that were killed were then given to the poor to eat as well as used by the military to feed their soldiers.

 Seville Bullfighting Museum is culturally unique

 The bulls must be 5 years of age before they can be used in the arena.
 During this time the bulls are only feed oats and corn.
 The bulls were allowed to roam much like being free range.
-Some people would argue that to live to 5 far outweighs the normal life span of a cow.
+Some people would argue that to live to 5 far outweighs the normal lifespan of a cow.
 In Andalusia, there is over 150,000 hectares of land dedicated to the breeding fighting bull.